52North/sensorweby/README.md

 #### Distance Matrix

-Create a pollution plot using the nearest available station with suitable data:
+Create a pollution plot using the nearest available station with suitable data.

 ```r
 sensorweby::runExample("distance-matrix")